junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 ### 2. SHARE YOUR KNOWLEDGE.

 As a health worker, your first job is to teach.
 This means helping people learn more about how to keep from getting sick.
-It also means helping people learn how to recognize and manage their illnesses—including the sensible use of home remedies and common medicines.
+It also means helping people learn how to recognize and manage their illnesses, including the sensible use of home remedies and common medicines.

 There is nothing you have learned that, if carefully explained, should be of danger to anyone.
 Some doctors talk about self-care as if it were dangerous, perhaps because they like people to depend on their costly services.
 But in truth, most common health problems could be handled earlier and better by people in their own homes.